 Logitech keyboards are available for a wide variety of uses.
 They make keyboards with rubber dome and scissor switches designed for office and mobile use, but also have mechanical keyboards geared towards gaming.
 The type of Logitech keyboard you need all depends on what you're going to use it for.

-We've tested over 10 keyboards so far, and below are our recommendations for the best Logitech keyboards.
+We've tested over 60 keyboards so far, and below are our recommendations for the best Logitech keyboards.
 See our recommendations for the best mechanical keyboards, the best keyboards for writers, and the best keyboards for programmers.